msw93/blog-scratch/content/blog/2-years-to-learn-japanese/index.md

 > (of a person) able to express oneself easily and articulately.

 I think the definition the fluency for everyone is different, but for myself, fluency meant the above definition but it also meant a lot more.
-It meant being able to do the the things a normal Japanese person could do, like watching TV, listening to radio, communicating with cashiers, understanding locals, being able to go on dates and just overall, ease of **understanding** and speaking Japanese.
+It meant being able to do the things a normal Japanese person could do, like watching TV, listening to radio, communicating with cashiers, understanding locals, being able to go on dates and just overall, ease of **understanding** and speaking Japanese.

 When I first moved to Japan I was a Snowboarding Instructor and lived up in Hokkaido in a little ski town called Niseko and initially had zero desire to learn Japanese, as I was totally surrounded by foreigners.
 I had the typical "why do I need to learn a second language if I can speak English" attitude.